bluekitchen/btstack/port/stm32-f4discovery-csr8x11/README.md

 ## Debug output

-The debug output can send via SEGGER RTT.
+All debug output can be either send via SEGGER RTT or via USART2.
+To get the console from USART2, connect PA2 (USART2 TX) of the Discovery board to an USB-2-UART adapter and open a terminal at 115200.

 In src/btstack_config.h resp. in example/btstack_config.h of the generated projects, additional debug information can be enabled by uncommenting ENABLE_LOG_INFO.